LPardue/draft-pardue-masque-dgram-priority/draft-pardue-masque-dgram-priority.md

 Registry

 Name:
-: datagram-urgency
+: du

 Description:
-: Priority of HTTP datagrams
+: The urgency of HTTP datagrams associated with a response.

 Reference:
 : This document